 How to Win a Government Grant for Your Nonprofit

 Landing a government grant from your local, state, or the federal government could be a wonderful thing for your nonprofit.
 However, it is not as easy as it might look at first.
-Applying for government grants is an important and arduous process.
+Applying for government grants can be an arduous process.

 The Pros and Cons of Government Grants

 - Many government grants are quite large and could provide much support for your cause.

 - Government money provides nonprofits credibility so that they can attract other funding.